Fitness best practices can run the gamut from trustworthy to the eye roll-inducing depending on where you look.

 But the disturbing trend I see with many of my clients – especially my fat loss clients – is stress overload.
 And yes, their exercise routines are a contributing factor.

 Working out, especially if intense, long, or a combination of those, is a stressor.
 There are benefits to said stressor if the recovery is adequate enough…which it often isn’t.

 However, I often see people who are already struggling with underlying health issues, autoimmune flares, adrenal dysfunction, and dealing with high-stress lives push themselves into intense exercise routines.

 They’ve been lead to believe that just because something’s popular, everyone should be doing it.
 (Fitness “gurus” don’t usually talk about shit like that because it’s not sexy.)

-In 2017, I strongly urge you to do what’s right for your body.
+I strongly urge you to do what’s right for your body.